trDalmi/Data-Science-Portfolio/README.md

-# DATA
+# Portfolio
-This repository contains content related to data fields like Data Analysis, Machine Learning, Data Science and Computer Vision.
-I am going to include some tiny practice projects and routines in this repository.
+This Portfolio is a compilation of all the Data Analysis, Data Science and Computer Vision projects I have done for self-learning and hobby purposes.
+Presented in the form of Jupyter notebooks.

+For a more visually pleasant experience for browsing the portfolio, check out [Anjali Thakue Portfolio][]